lcolladotor/lcolladotorsource/content/home/teaching.md

 <img class="image alignleft" src="images/LIBD.jpg" width="268" alt="" />

+## 2026

+1. Instructor of the [Introduction to RNA-seq data analysis with Bioconductor](https://lcolladotor.github.io/rnaseq_LCG-UNAM_2026/) course for LCG-UNAM students.

 ## 2025

 1. Instructor of the [Introduction to RNA-seq data analysis with Bioconductor](https://lcolladotor.github.io/rnaseq_LCG-UNAM_2025/) course for LCG-UNAM students.